Dr. Lee is a vascular surgeon at the USC CardioVascular Thoracic Institute (CVTI) at Keck Medicine of USC.

 “I decided to work at an academic medical center like Keck Medicine of USC because I get to work with and train the surgeons of tomorrow.”

-Dr. Lee is an assistant professor of clinical surgery at the Keck School of Medicine of USC.
+Dr. Lee is a clinical associate professor of surgery at the Keck School of Medicine of USC.
 View Dr. Lee’s full biography and make an appointment.

 Learn more about the USC CardioVascular Thoracic Institute (CVTI).